Previous Post: Paddling Around Philip Edward Island – Part One

 The most useful bit of writing on Philip Edward Island and the loop around the island is Chapter 4 in Kas Stone’s Paddling and Hiking The Georgian Bay Coast.
 An excellent overview map, a list of some twenty major sites to visit, and a detailed natural and cultural history that puts everything into context make it an essential read before you go.
 I have a copy on my bookshelf.
 We brought a photocopy along for the ride.

 Kevin Callan has a chapter on Philip Edward island loop in a couple of his books.
 I found it in his Top Fifty Canoe Routes of Ontario.
 It is also in A Paddler’s Guide to Killarney and the French River.
-It has less detailed info than the Stone chapter but does provide the usual Callan drama and humour to entertain the reader.
+It has much less detailed info than the Stone chapter but does provide the usual Callan drama and humour to entertain the reader.
 It’s worth checking out to see what he emphasizes in his account.

 Killarney Outfitters has a useful webpage that will probably answer any question you might have about the logistics of a canoe or kayak trip in the waters of northern Georgian Bay.
 See here for their trip planning advice.

 The best single map for this trip used to be Jeff’s Killarney & The Georgian Bay Coast map.
-A waterproof plastic version of the map can maybe still be found at a MEC outlet or at the George Lake Park Shop where you also pay for your parking permit.
+A waterproof plastic version of the map may still be found at a MEC outlet or the George Lake Park Shop where you also pay for your parking permit.
 While it was once possible to download a copy and print out the bit that you need yourself, the website has been down for some time.
 See below for the 2019 solution!